mjarvis1997/SongBuddy/README.md

 # Current Functionality
 Creates song folder in current directory;  dynamically creates subdirectories and files necessary for a song.

-# Requires boost::filesystem to work
-## To install on linux:
+# To install boost library on linux:
 sudo apt-get libboost-filesystem-dev
 sudo apt-get update

 # Then to use from command line: